kdbinsidebrains/site/_features/02-console.md

 where:

-- **Tabs view** - is default view when each result is located in separate tab
+- **Tabs view** - is default view when each result is located in a separate tab
 - **Split Down** - the console tab will be placed at the top but all Table Result tabs at the bottom:<br>
   ![consoleLayoutDown](/assets/images/features/console/consoleLayoutDown.png)
 - **Split Right** - the console tab will be placed on the top but all Table Result tabs on the right:<br>
   ![consoleLayoutRight](/assets/images/features/console/consoleLayoutRight.png)

-Depends on your working place one or another layout may be more suitable for you.
+Depends on your working place, one or another layout may be more suitable for you.

 You can change default layout for all _Console Views_ in [Configuration Options](/settings/options).
 {: .notice--info}